nicklockwood/iRate/README.md

 	@property (nonatomic, assign) BOOL disabled;

 Set this to YES to disable the rating prompt.
-The rating criteria will continue to be tracked, but the prompt will not be displayed while this setting is in effect.
+The rating criteria will continue to be tracked, but the prompt will not be displayed automatically while this setting is in effect.
 You can use this option if you wish to manually control display of the rating prompt rather than having it appear automatically at launch.

 	@property (nonatomic, assign) BOOL debug;